 All required goals and objectives are assigned to the program's learning experiences.
 All required objectives are assigned to be taught and evaluated at least once in required learning experiences.
-Some objectives, particularly those in R1, may require teaching and evaluation several times during the residency program year to enable residents to achieve competency.
+Some objectives, particularly those in R1, may need to be assigned several times during the residency program year to enable residents to achieve competency